dwaehner27/ETL-Happiness-Economics/README.md

 * https://www.kaggle.com/mathurinache/world-happiness-report?select=2020.csv

 Proposal:
 Our two datasources are predicated on the concept of happiness by country and the population of the country.
-Our plan is to join these two datasets by country.
+Our plan is to join the two datasets from the year 2020, one on happiness scores and the other on population, by country.
 We will do this by loading the CSVs into our python script, cleaning and combineing in python utilizing pandas and then loading it into our postgres database.

 # Dataset Overview